cavanaughdesign/brainiac-mcp-server/README.md

 # 🧠 Brainiac MCP Server: The Revolutionary AI That Thinks Like You!

-Avalabile 6/4/2025
+## BETA VERSION
+Some features are not yet available in the beta version.

 ### ⚡ **BREAKTHROUGH COGNITIVE AI** - Now with Multimodal Intelligence & Real-Time Learning